 The U.S. EPA Guidelines for Carcinogen Risk Assessment (U.S. EPA, 2005a) recommend that the method used to characterize and quantify cancer risk from a chemical is determined by what is known about the mode of action of the carcinogen and the shape of the cancer dose-response curve.
-The linear approach is used as a default option if the mode-ofaction of carcinogenicity is not understood (U.S. EPA, 2005a).
-In the case of HCE, the mode of carcinogenic action of HCE in the kidneys and livers of rats and mice is unknown.
-There is some data in experimental animals evaluating $\alpha{2u}$ -globulin accumulation and toxicity in the kidney.
-As described in Section 4.7.3.1., two principal factors contribute to the conclusion that the available data do not support an $\alpha{2u}$ -globulin mode of action for the development of renal tumors: (1) the lack of information identifying the $\alpha{2u}$ -globulin protein in HCE-treated rats, and (2) evidence of nephropathy in female rats as well as male and female mice (because the $\alpha{2u}$ - globulin-related mode of action is specific for male rats).
+The linear approach is used as a default option if the mode of action of carcinogenicity is not understood (U.S. EPA, 2005a).
+There are data to indicate that the mode of carcinogenic action of HCE in the rat kidney,may be associated with male rat-specific $\alpha{2u}$ -globulin accumulation and toxicity.
+As described in Section 4.7.3.1, two principal factors contribute to the conclusion that the available data are insufficient support an $\alpha{2u}$ -globulin mode of action for the development of renal tumors: (1) the lack of information identifying the $\alpha{2u}$ -globulin protein in HCE-treated rats, and (2) evidence of nephropathy in female rats as well as male and female mice (because the $\alpha{2u}$ -globulin-related mode of action is specific for male rats).
 Therefore, a linear low-dose extrapolation approach was used to estimate human carcinogenic risk associated with HCE exposure.
+It is recognized that an $\alpha{2u}$ -globulin-associated mode of action may, in fact, be responsible for the tumors observed in male rats and that more than one mode of action may be operating to induce the nephropathy observed across species and sexes.
+In that case, the renal tumors would be utilized for quantitation of cancer risk as they would be characterized as not relevant to humans.